Configuring Cross-Cloud Auto-fulfillment

 When you use auto-fulfillment for your listings, consider the following:

 • If you signed up for Snowflake using AWS Marketplace, GCP Marketplace, or Azure Marketplace, you can only create accounts and secure share areas in those clouds.
-Replicating listings to regions outside of your current cloud service region will fail.
+Fulfilling listings to regions outside of your current cloud service region will fail.

 • Depending on the size of your data product, it can take some time for the data product to be available to the consumer.
 The size of your data product can also affect the cost of auto-fulfillment.
+See Manage Cross-Cloud Auto-Fulfillment costs for details about cost.

 • You cannot use auto-fulfillment for listings in a data exchange.
 To replicate data to other regions for a data exchange, see Sharing Data Securely Across Regions and Cloud Platforms.